louismollick/Mixer/README.md

 4. Input into psql prompt:  `CREATE DATABASE ecse428;`

-5. `GRANT ALL PRIVILEGES ON "ecse428" TO postgres;`
+5. `GRANT ALL PRIVILEGES ON DATABASE "ecse428" TO postgres;`

 6. Run the Spring backend, it should connect!